Chart Color Schemes

 Fairfield - Dutton Park hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Fairfield - Dutton Park's median age is 32 years, which is lower than Greater Brisbane's average of 36 years and Australia's median of 38 years.
-Compared to Greater Brisbane, Fairfield - Dutton Park has a higher proportion of residents aged 25-34 (22.0%) but fewer residents aged 5-14 (8.9%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between 2021 and present, the proportion of residents aged 35-44 has increased from 14.5% to 15.8%, while the proportion of those aged 25-34 has decreased from 23.3% to 22.0%.
-By 2041, demographic projections suggest significant changes in Fairfield - Dutton Park's age profile.
-The 45-54 age cohort is expected to grow steadily, increasing by 236 people (38%) from 626 to 863.
-Conversely, the 0-4 and 25-34 age cohorts are projected to experience population declines.
+Fairfield-Dutton Park's median age in 2021 was 32 years, which is lower than Greater Brisbane's average of 36 and Australia's median of 38.
+Compared to Greater Brisbane, Fairfield-Dutton Park had a higher proportion of residents aged 25-34 (22.0%) but fewer residents aged 5-14 (8.9%).
+This concentration of 25-34 year-olds was well above the national average of 14.5%.
+Between 2021 and present, the 35 to 44 age group has increased from 14.5% to 15.8% of the population, while the 25 to 34 cohort has decreased from 23.3% to 22.0%.
+By 2041, demographic projections suggest significant changes in Fairfield-Dutton Park's age profile.
+The 45 to 54 age group is expected to grow steadily, increasing by 236 people (38%) from 626 to 863.
+Conversely, the 0 to 4 and 25 to 34 age cohorts are projected to experience population declines.